 It is a more budget friendly option because once you have learned these skills, you only have to read your training notes from your classes to remember what you did. –Yes, keeping training notes may help you train your next service dog, should you need one.
 Koda has his own training log to keep track of the hours and training we have done!

-It is more time consuming overall.
+However, it is more time consuming overall.
 You commit to learning how to train dogs, not just how to teach them down, sit, etc. You learn how a dog learns, what motivates them, what to do when your teaching plan fails, etc. It is difficult being the person making all the decisions and doing all the teaching.
 It’s like being a parent but to an alien.
 And if your training fails, it’s on you.
 You have to go back to square one and figure out what you did wrong, because it’s not the dog’s fault.
 It’s the teacher’s.

-If you decide to rescue a dog, you may have to also retrain the dog to solve problem behaviors such as barking, digging, anxiety, etc. It took me a total of 4 years to train my previous service dog.
+If you decide to rescue a dog, like I have, you may have to retrain the dog to solve problem behaviors such as non alert barking, digging, anxiety, etc. It took me 4 years to train my previous service dog.
 And an additional 6 months of training in the middle of his career to retrain him after an injury which almost cost him his career.

 5- People May Not Respect Your Service Dog Or You

 Be prepared to join the club of frustrated service dog handlers who just want to be left alone.
 Service dog etiquette is frustrating to say the least.
 Since the ADA rules are so broad to protect those with disabilities, the public’s perception of service dogs are as well.

 - People trap me in the aisles so they can get a better view of the dog or talk to me about the dog. –As a service dog handler, you will frequently get questions about your dog and how to get one.
 And some days you just don’t want to be bothered.